misostack/blog.jsguru.net/content/post/create-static-blog-with-hugo-and-github-pages-in-5-minutes.md

 ---
-title: "001 Create Static Blog With Hugo and Github Pages in 5 Minutes"
+title: "Create Static Blog With Hugo and Github Pages in 5 Minutes"
 type: "post"
 date: 2022-06-21T15:43:50+07:00
-description: "001 Create Static Blog With Hugo and Github Pages in 5 Minutes"
+description: "Create Static Blog With Hugo and Github Pages in 5 Minutes"
-keywords: ["001 Create Static Blog With Hugo and Github Pages in 5 Minutes"]
+keywords: ["Create Static Blog With Hugo and Github Pages in 5 Minutes"]
-categories: ["default"]
+categories: ["cheatsheet"]
 image: "/common/no-image.png"
 ---